OpenTechSchool-Brussels/generative-art-with-processing/Getting-to-know-your-canvas.markdown

 In this section, we’ll discover another Processing standard function that is triggered each time you press a key on your keyboard: keyPressed.
 To sum up:
-- setup is only called once, at the begining
+- setup is only called once, at the beginning
 - draw is called endlessly (unless asked otherwise) after setup
 - keyPressed is only called when you press a key on your keyboard
 - and as a bonus, guess what does the function mousePressed?